We want to see a Smokefree Aotearoa and a future free from cancers caused by smoking.

 Make your home and car Smokefree.
 This will help you prepare to quit and will protect your family from second-hand smoke.

-From 28 November 2021, it will be against the law to smoke in a car with a child under 18 years of age.
+It is against the law to smoke in a car with a child under 18 years of age.

 Breathing in smoke from someone else’s cigarette, pipe, or cigar can make you or your children sick.
 When children breathe second-hand smoke, it is like they are smoking too.

-All rooms in your home should be Smoke-free.
+All rooms in your home should be Smokefree.
 Even if you only smoke in one room, smoke can travel throughout the house.
 Smoke can also stay in a room for hours.
 So, it’s safest not to smoke in your house at all, even if your family is not there.

 What you can do: